bg-write/chatGPT-cheatsheet/README.md

 I. [Introduction](#intro)

 - Overview of ChatGPT
-- Metaphors Visualizing What ChatGPT Can (and Can't) Do
+- Metaphors For What ChatGPT Can (and Can't) Do
 - Project goals and intended audience

 II.
 [Getting Started](#getting-started)